 By nature, blogs provide more shareable content than websites.
 This generates new visitors that can new leveraged for product sales or ad revenue.
 Creators also tend to make more use of the email newsletter, which allows their audience to keep up to date with new content without the need to check in daily.

 For both, you have to make sure you show up in search engines if you want to be seen online.
 Without leveraging search engine optimization, your volume of online audience depends on existing customers, your own promotion, and word of mouth.

 Basically, search engine optimization, otherwise called SEO, is a process of making sure relevant keywords are a part of your site, meta description, and content.
 This ensures that people who are searching online for something that your page offers, are directed to your site.

 While multiple websites will come up for any given search, using effective SEO techniques gives you the ability to be the link they choose to click.

 Ad Revenue and Affiliate Posts

 Nearly all kinds of web hosting allow site creators to generate revenue from ads or sponsored posts.
-The exception to this is free blog sites or free website platforms.
+The exception to this is free sites or free website platforms.
 Without your own domain, you won’t be in control of what ads display to your audience.
 Nor will you be able to collect revenue from those ads.

 Business websites don’t typically rely on this kind of revenue but may choose to collect income passively on ads.
 Often they focus on their products and services for their main income.

-Bloggers typically choose to gain ad revenue by default.
+Creators typically choose to gain ad revenue by default.
 Be warned, ad revenue is a passive gain, and it’ll take some time and growth before you’re able to do much cashing in.

 So what makes more money overall?